Skip to content

-This morning I read a news update about LibreOffice, the free and open source office suite.
-They are in the process of releasing web based version.
+Note: The original text of this post, which was published in March 2022, included the line ” They (Libreoffice) are in the process of releasing web based version.
 For this, they will use a technology called LOWA.
 The development is in early stage at this point in time.
-I learnt that a demonstration was given earlier, during the meet of free and open source software developers meeting (FOSDEM).
-Reading the article from Makeuseof, and looking at the web based interface brought back a flood of memories.
+I learnt that a demonstration was given earlier, during the meet of free and open source software developers meeting (FOSDEM).”
+This post on office suite journey was updated on 12 Feb 2024 3 March 2024.

 I first used Star office in 2001, when I was a graduate student at the University of Illinois at Urbana Champaign.
 Over the subsequent years, I used different versions of this office suite as I traversed my journey with Linux and Open Source.
 Many of you may be aware that Libreoffice and Openoffice have roots in Star Office, the office suite that was developed by Sun Microsystems.
 The development of the Staroffice project has stopped for a long time.
 Its last version was called Oracle Open Office.
 Around 2012, Apache Openoffice was released.
 There are other incarnations, such as Neo Office for Mac, but LibreOffice remains the most well known and actively developed fork (technically, fork of a fork) of Star Office today.
 Star office project may be long dead, but Apache Openoffice is still around.
 I was pleasantly surprised to find them discussing issues and making announcements even in 2021 and 2022.